Nika72/TestBon/README.md

 You will need a skeleton SVG file to use as a background.

-- Where to get it
+- After clicking on “DOWNLOAD SVG”
-  - Click “DOWNLOAD SVG”.
-On the next page, click “Download raw file” and save it to your computer.
+  - On the next page, click “Download raw file” and save it to your computer.

 - SVG requirements (important)
   - Each bone outline must be a closed path.